surveycto/scto-encryption/docs/quick_start.md

 3. You must install the scto-encryption package by running `pip install git+https://github.com/surveycto/scto-encryption.git`.
 You can confirm that it is installed by running `pip list | findstr scto-encryption` on Windows or `pip list | grep scto-encryption` on MacOS or Linux.
 It will list the package name, followed by the latest version number (`1.0.0`).

 **Important**: If in step 2, if `python3 --version` works but not  `python --version`, in all command in this document, use `python3` instead of `python`, and use `pip3` instead of `pip`.

+Optional: You can run the script in a [virtual environment](https://www.youtube.com/watch?v=Z9Vm9Uxk5pA), if you prefer.

 ## How to run a Python command